Sneha-2000-kkr/codewayy_phython_series/README.md

   -  College name with address (Use string concatenation)
   -  Initialize marks of 5 different subjects with good variable names.
   -  Calculate and display the total marks, percentage.

+  ### Task 2:
+  1. Write a program in Python which should contain at least 7 different methods of list, tuples, sets, dictionaries.
+(Program should be written in 4 different .py for each of them).
+  2. Create a txt file and write the answers to the following questions in it.
+      a.
+Why is list used?
+      b.
+How do lists and sets differ?
+      c.
+Application of dictionaries with a real world example.